+This will enable them to explain and demonstrate their understanding of how humans and animals have to adapt to their surroundings and different living conditions.

-Pupils will develop their map, atlas, globe and digital mapping skills whilst beginning to use the eight points of a compass and four and six-figure grid references. world.
+Pupils will use fieldwork tasks, which will develop their skills of observation, measurement and recording, in order to explain and demonstrate their learning.
+Pupils will develop their map, atlas, globe and digital mapping skills (including the use of Digimap) and will begin to use the eight points of a compass and four and six-figure grid references.

+others on the world.
 They will build upon their fieldwork skills to justify, hypothesise and critique the use of single-use plastics in their local environments and will present their findings.

-When learning about National Parks, mountains and rivers, the pupils will further develop their mapping skills through the use Ordinance Survey maps to study altitude through contours.
-They will also explore the locations of the tectonic plates.
+The pupils will further develop their mapping skills through the use Ordinance Survey maps (as well as Digimap) to study altitude through contours when studying the Canvey Floods.
+They will also explore the locations of the tectonic plates, earthquakes and volcanos.
+Pupils build upon their understanding of tourism when studying Florida's Magic Kingdom and their understanding of biomes when exploring the Trans-Siberian Railway.

-They will reach informed conclusions about their geography work.